 Even though you cannot do things just for the benefit of some nameless, faceless potential buyer sometime in the distant future, you do need to give some thought to resale value.
 Not all room additions give back adequate resale value.

-The Realtor who sold the home to you will be more than happy to tell you how this added square footage (and the type of square footage you’re thinking of) will benefit you in the long run.
+The realtor who sold the home to you will be more than happy to tell you how this added square footage (and the type of square footage you’re considering) will benefit you in the long run.

 A room addition involves all of the same things that you find in new home construction: foundation, footers, framing, zoning, permitting, HVAC, flooring, plumbing, electrical, new windows, etc. The list goes on and on.